-Yes, there is a lot of silly fun on display in the 96 Snake-fest, Al Leong is still merrily energising the background, and it features a late Carpenter soundtrack with at least one or two nice moments – but there’s an equally powerful sense of wasted opportunity here.
+Yes, there is a lot of silly fun on display in the 1996 John Carpenter Snake-fest, Al Leong is still merrily energising the background, and it features a late Carpenter soundtrack with at least one or two nice moments – but there’s an equally powerful sense of wasted opportunity here.
 Great actors are sidelined while a charisma-lite unknown is handed an underwritten lead; snake spends the entire film begging for one liners that never materialise; and the editing is just horrible.

 On the first day of shooting somebody should have seized John by the tache and yanked it until he agreed to some basic changes.
 Who knows, with a little tweaking this forgettable fest might have gained a revival cult following, in Trumpy times such as these.
 Among the most bafflingly obvious fixes are:

 Make Pam Grier the baddie.

 What is is with Carpenter and women?
 He obviously knows a great actor when he sees her, yet never seems to know what to do with them.
 As in Vampires here he has a performer on hand who fair oozes charisma, yet consigns her to a curious, unsatisfying cameo in the final third, while George ‘who?’
 Corraface gives us a snooze of a performance as a Che Guevara poster.
 Handing the beret to Grier seems such an obvious move: make a black woman the leader of the misfit force planning to take back America, and you’re cooking with considerably more gas – even if you provided her with the same meagre lines.